developwithpurpose/front-end-developer-exercise/app/README.markdown

 Jasmine Unit Tests
 ------------------
-- These can be found at (http://localhost:8080/jasmine/jasmine-standalone-2.4.1/SpecRunner.html)
+- these can be found at [http://localhost:8080/jasmine/jasmine-standalone-2.4.1/SpecRunner.html](http://localhost:8080/jasmine/jasmine-standalone-2.4.1/SpecRunner.html)